Trajanson/jounce/README.md

 #### Upsell Subscriber Page
 ![premiumPayView]

 Jounce operates under a two-tier subscriber model.
-Freemium users

 ##### Features:
 * Freemium users are exposed to sponsored advertisements, which occur in between song plays